Savage Club

-The Savage Club, founded in 1857, is a gentlemen's club in London, named after the poet Richard Savage.
-Members are drawn from the fields of art, drama, law, literature, music or science.
+The Savage Club is a gentlemen's club in London which was founded in 1857.
+It is named after the poet Richard Savage.
+Members are drawn from the fields of art, drama, law, literature, music, and science.

 History

 George Augustus Sala (ca. 1860) sent out the invitation letters to the founding meeting of the club in 1857.

 Founding

 The founding meeting of the Savage Club took place on 12 October 1857, at the Crown Tavern, Vinegar Yard, Drury Lane, after a letter by pro tempore honorary secretary George Augustus Sala was sent to prospective members.
 The letter advised it would be 'a meeting of gentlemen connected with literature and the fine arts, and warmly interested in the promotion of Christian knowledge, and the sale of exciseable liquors' with a view to 'forming a social society or club'.
 The inaugural gathering would also decide upon the new association's 'suitable designation'.